What consitutes the Eurozone? - Where is the Euro the official currency?

 Before looking at the list of countries below, give your imagination free reign and see how many you guess.

-Four of these countries Andorra, Monaco, San Marion and the Vatican, although issuing
+Four of these countries Andorra, Monaco, San Marino and the Vatican, although issuing

 their own Euro coins are not members of the European Union.
 These belong to a group known as the European microstates - the other member is Lichtenstein.
 They can issue their own coins with their own designs on the "national side".